wp-plugins/bbp-private-groups/readme.txt

 == Changelog ==
 1.0 Version 1

 1.1 Minor changes

 1.2 Author and replies issues fixed

-1.3 topics and replies pafing fixed
+1.3 topics and replies paging fixed

 1.4.1 compatibility with 'mark as read' plugin

-1.5 amended to ahev unlimited groups
+1.5 Amended to have unlimited groups

+1.6 Shortcode [bbp-topic-form] now only shows allowed forums